pullpushup/OOP_Java/README.md

 ## OOP_Java

-I decide to save my jave progress here
-In this Repositrory i will be commiting my progress what i learn and what i am learning
+I decide to save my JAVA progress here In this Repository, I will be committing my progress to what I learn and what I am learning

 ### Topic i cover